mrsimpson/slides-context-is-all-you-need/slides/03-the-question.md

 - Not magic
 - Human-like pattern -> Understanding is matter of maturity

-*Transition: The answer follows a pattern we recognize from human development.*
+*Transition: The answer follows a pattern we recognize from human development: It's about maturity.*

 ...